 #1 – Rey Mysterio as Spider-Man

-Despite the fact that Rey Mysterio shares his namesake with a Spider-Man villain, Mysterio is unintentional.
+Although Rey Mysterio shares his namesake with a Spider-Man villain, Mysterio is unintentional.
 Other similarities to the famous web-slinger are not.

 Back in WCW during late 96/early 97, Mysterio would fight under a red hood and blue tights.
-Various spiders placed around the suit and a black webbing design on the boots and mask made it obvious that the color scheme was a conscious decision (although maybe not quite as conscious as Brad Armstrong’s 1991 WCW gimmick, ARACNAMAN!).
+Various spiders placed around the suit and a black webbing design on the boots and mask made it obvious that the color scheme was a conscious decision (although perhaps not as conscious as Brad Armstrong’s 1991 WCW gimmick, ARACNAMAN!).

 This would become one of Rey’s most famous looks during his WCW run, thanks largely in part for it being selectable in the smash hit wrestling games, "WCW vs. nWo: World Tour" and "WCW/nWo Revenge" on Nintendo 64.